 Residents of Southgate may sign up for a library card, which entitles them to borrow materials from not only this library, but also all other members of The Library Network.
 Similarly, holders of a card from any other TLN library may check items out from Southgate.

 To apply for a new card, you must come to the circulation desk and provide a valid photo ID that shows your residency in Southgate, or if your address is not updated on your ID yet you may provide some other proof of address (e.g. a bill, a lease, a piece of mail, etc.)

-Parents and guardians may sign children up for their own cards, with the understanding that the adult will be responsible for any lost items, overdue fees etc. Children must be old enough to write their own name to recieve a card.
+Parents and guardians may sign children up for their own cards, with the understanding that the adult will be responsible for any lost items, overdue fees etc. Children must be at least 8 years old to receive a card.
 Minors will not be able to use the public computer stations without express permission from the parent or guardian, either verbally each time the child wishes to use a computer, or by signing a computer use contract kept on file with us.

 Cardholders are responsible for the items checked out on their cards, even if the card has been loaned to someone else.
 If your card is lost or stolen, report it immediately so that we may prevent unathorized use.
 Initial cards are free, but replacement cards cost $2.00.